aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/030-update-metadata.md

 ```
 ### 3. Define outputs

-The purpose of these outputs is to provide data for upcoming spoke modules.
+The purpose of these outputs is to provide data for upcoming spoke modules (in advanced sections).

 ```bash
 cat <<'EOF' >> ~/environment/hub/outputs.tf